-Keeping your lawn mower in excellent working condition is key a big part of maintaining a beautiful, healthy lawn, and it’s also key to ensuring your lawn mower will last as long as possible.
-Performing regular maintenance on your lawn mower, particularly its engine, will extend your mower’s life and help it work its best all season long.
+Keeping your lawn mower in excellent working condition is a big part of maintaining a beautiful, healthy lawn, and it’s also key to ensuring your lawn mower will last as long as possible – approximately 10-15 years.
+Performing regular maintenance on your lawn mower, particularly its engine, will extend your lawn mower’s life and help it work its best all season long.

-You can either tune up your lawn mower yourself or hire a lawn mower service expert to take care of it professionally.
-Either way, it’s something that should be done at least once a year and will only take a few hours to complete.
+You can either tune-up your lawn mower yourself or hire a lawn mower service expert to take care of it professionally.
+Either way, lawn mower maintenance is something that should be done at least once a year and will only take a few hours to complete.
 Use this guide to learn how to properly maintain your lawn mower and extend its life.

 When to Perform Lawn Mower Maintenance

-First things first, safety!
 Be sure to clear the area of objects like twigs, stones, and toys and never mow in the dark.
-Lawn mower maintenance can be carried out at any time of the year, but two of the best times for it are at the beginning of the season before it’s time for the first mow, or at the end of the season when you’re putting your mower away until next year.
-The season your lawn needs to look its best will vary by geography.
+Lawn mower maintenance can be carried out at any time of the year, but two of the best times for it are at the beginning of the season before it’s time for the first mow, or at the end of the season when you’re putting your mower away until next year. note that timing will vary based on geography.

-The end of the mowing season is an ideal time to perform annual lawn mower maintenance because there are certain things you need to do to take care of it if it will be going unused for months at a time.
-By performing maintenance and winterizing your lawn mower in the fall, you’ll be able to get mowing right away when spring arrives and be less likely to cause damage to your mower’s engine or lawn from dull blades or malfunctioning parts — and you won’t run the chance of just skipping the tuneup altogether.
+The end of the mowing season is an ideal time to perform annual lawn mower maintenance because there are certain things you need to do to take care of it goes unused for months at a time.
+By performing maintenance and winterizing your lawn mower in the fall, you’ll be able to get mowing right away when spring arrives and be less likely to cause damage to your mower’s engine or lawn from dull blades or malfunctioning parts.

 Annual Lawn Mower Maintenance Checklist